 How to use passive solar energy to warm a home in winter

-Well, let me explain what it is, the benefits of it and how YOU can take advantage of it.
+So what is ‘Passive Solar’?
+Well, let me explain what it is, the benefits of it and how you can take advantage of it.

 Passive Solar Explained

-Passive Solar is simply using technologies and building design to naturally warm (or cool in summer) your home.
-Factors such as the orientation of your home, to take advantage of the warming summer sun in winter and cooling breezes in summer are a major component of passive solar designs.
-It’s all about using what nature provides to warm your home in winter and cool it in summer.
+Passive Solar is using technologies and building design to naturally warm (or cool) your home.
+For example, the orientation of your home can be used to take advantage of the warming summer sun in winter and cooling breezes in summer, and thus is a large component of passive solar design.
+It’s all about using what nature provides us to warm your home in winter and cool it in summer.

-In recent times more homeowners have started to install reverse cycle air-conditioners to artificially warm and cool their homes.
-And in fairness, poorly designed homes with less than ideal orientation need some sort of artificial assistance to keep their occupants comfortable, and passive solar design principles is not always fully understood by people who design homes.
+In recent times homeowners have installed reverse cycle air-conditioners to artificially warm and cool their homes.
+And in fairness poorly designed homes, with less than ideal orientation, need some sort of artificial assistance to keep occupants comfortable, as passive solar design principles are not always fully understood by people who design homes.